teebrooke/UCLA_Spring_2019/README.md

 ## Learning Outcomes for this Course

-* You will venture into the daunting world of High Performance Computing and be able navigate and be successful at running programs on UCLA’s Hoffman2 Cluster
+* __You__ will venture into the daunting world of High Performance Computing and be able navigate and be successful at running programs on UCLA’s Hoffman2 Cluster
 You will be able to navigate Hoffman2 using only the command line in the UNIX shell.
-* You will understand the general syntax of programming and then be able to carry out the following tasks in three different programming languages: Bash, Python, and R.
+* __You__ will understand the general syntax of programming and then be able to carry out the following tasks in three different programming languages: Bash, Python, and R.
 Generate and manipulate text files and directories
 Use regular expressions
 Create for loops and conditional statements
 Call and make functions
 Call software/packages/modules within programs
-* You will use R and Python to analyze data.
+* __You__ will use R and Python to analyze data.
-* You will learn how to generate a GitHub repository and a then learn to modify repositories from the command line, using branch, fork, merge, push etc.
+* __You__ will learn how to generate a GitHub repository and a then learn to modify repositories from the command line, using branch, fork, merge, push etc.
-* You will produce a CV using markdown and a personal website using github.
+* __You__ will produce a CV using markdown and a personal website using GitHub.
-* You will collaborate with researchers and other students to design a publically available software package.
+* __You__ will collaborate with researchers and other students to design a publicly available software package.
 For this project, you will justify why this program is needed to fulfill a research goal, you will diagram the steps required for the program to be successful, evaluate the and choose the appropriate language(s) available to complete tasks, produce scripts to run the tasks, create a dummy dataset and vignette to allow others to quickly test the functionality of your data.
-* You will evaluate the work of other student and provide constructive feedback during group activities in lecture and discussion.
+* __You__ will evaluate the work of other student and provide constructive feedback during group activities in lecture and discussion.
-* You will learn to document scripts so that you and others will be able to run/troubleshoot/modify/recreate your programs in the future.
+* __You__ will learn to document scripts so that you and others will be able to run/troubleshoot/modify/recreate your programs in the future.
-* You will realize that you are a resourceful and creative human being.
+* __You__ will realize that you are a resourceful and creative human being.
 Programming is something you get good at with a lot of practice, patience, googling, and effort.
-* You will learn to be successful by using all your available resources.
+* __You__ will learn to be successful by using all your available resources.
 ______